hathibelagal-dev/instantpolyglot/docs/eng/Dinka.md

 **Yïn càm rïŋ ye?**
 you eat meat Q
-"Do you eat meat?"
+“Do you eat meat?”

 Wh-questions use interrogative words in situ:

 **Yïn càm ŋö?**
 you eat what
-"What do you eat?"
+“What do you eat?”

 ### Relative Clauses